Home Karate Kiba Dachi in Karate

 10. Release and Reset: To exit the stance, slowly straighten your knees and bring your feet back together into a natural standing position.

-Recommendations for Perfecting Kiba Dachi
+Kiba Dachi Recommendations

 When practicing Kiba Dachi, I find it helpful to visualize riding a horse.
 This mental image assists in maintaining the correct knee bend and pelvic alignment.
 Here are some tips to perfect the stance: